AGolz/Born2beRoot/README.md

 ```
 Once cronie is installed and running, you can edit your cron jobs using the crontab -e command:
 ```
-crontab -e
+sudo crontab -e
 ```
 This will open the default text editor (usually vi or nano) where you can add, edit, or remove cron jobs.

 Inside the crontab file, add your cron jobs following the cron syntax.
 For example:

 ```
-@reboot root /path/to/monitoring.sh
+@reboot /path/to/monitoring.sh
 ```
-Replace /path/to/monitoring.sh with the actual path to your script.
+Replace `/path/to/monitoring.sh` with the actual path to your script.

 After adding your cron jobs, save and exit the crontab editor.